AllenSWDB/allenswdb.github.io/databook/physiology/ephys/visual-coding/vcnp-lfp.md

 This Jupyter notebook will demonstrate how to access and analyze LFP data from the Neuropixels Visual Coding dataset.
-LFP, which stands for "local field potential," contains information about low-frequency (0.1-500 Hz) voltage fluctations around each recording site.
+LFP, which stands for "local field potential," contains information about low-frequency (0.1-500 Hz) voltage fluctuations around each recording site.
 It's complementary to the spiking activity, and can be analyzed on its own or in conjunction with spikes.

 This tutorial will cover the following topics: